PrefectHQ/prefect/docs/orchestration/getting-started/basic-core-flow.md

 If you're running into issues, check that your Python environment is properly set up to run Prefect.
 Refer to the [Prefect Core Installation](/core/getting_started/install.html) documentation for further details.

-Now you're got a basic flow running locally, we can set up an API and UI using Prefect Cloud or Prefect Core server and register it.
+Now you're got a basic flow running locally, we can set up an API and UI using Prefect Cloud or Prefect Server and register it.